Abhishek10351/Mini-python-programs/README.md

 # Mini-python-programs
-A collection of small programs in python
+A collection of small programs in python.